Representations of the Quantum Holonomy-Diffeomorphism Algebra

 where $\{\cdot,\cdot\}_{\mbox{ Poisson}} $ is the Poisson bracket.
 Also, $B_\m= \e_\m^{\;\;\n\s} F_{\n\s}$ where $F$ is the field strength tensor of the gauge field $A$.
 There exist therefore a natural candidate for a Yang-Mills Hamilton operator, namely

 where $\hat{\mathbf{F}}(\hat{\nabla})$ is a curvature operator.
-This Hamilton operator together with the representation of the $\mathbf{QHD}(M)$ algebra constitute a non-perturbative quantum Yang-Mills theory on\footnote{Here $M$ is the spatial manifold.
-The Hamilton operator will generate a time-flow, which together with $M$ then gives us a space-time manifold.} $M$.
+This Hamilton operator together with the representation of the $\mathbf{QHD}(M)$ algebra constitute a non-perturbative quantum Yang-Mills theory on $M$.
 In a similar manner we can also construct the Hamiltonian for general relativity when formulated in terms of Ashtekar connections, see \cite{AAA1} for details.